bootchk/solabile/myShows.md

 Both works are a bunch of sticks, but my sticks move.

 Eight foot carbon fiber tubes with a pager motor, solar cell, and electronics in the middle.
-Hung by fishing line attached to the axle of the pager motor.
+Hung by fishing line attached to the shaft of the pager motor.
 The pager motor doesn't need to torque the whole rod, it just torques up the fishing line.
 The line slowly unwinds and moves the mobile.